ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/delete.rst

 Delete Artifacts in Bulk
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To delete Artifacts in bulk, refer to `Delete Case Objects in Bulk <https://docs.threatconnect.com/en/latest/rest_api/v3/bulk_delete.html>`_.
+For instructions on deleting Artifacts in bulk, refer to `Delete Case Objects in Bulk <https://docs.threatconnect.com/en/latest/rest_api/v3/bulk_delete.html>`_.